People also refer to otolaryngologists as ear, nose, and throat (ENT) doctors. They provide both medical and surgical care.

 The word, despite its length, is actually an abbreviation of otorhinolaryngology.

 - Ears: The treatment of hearing disorders is unique to otolaryngologists.
-Men are more likely than women to have hearing loss in adults between 20 and 69 years of age.

 - performing surgery on the face, neck or ear for cosmetic, functional, or reconstructive purposes